BlackSheep47/Image-Extractor/README.md

 * Download images in PNG format using the provided links.

 <h3>Stop the Application</h3>
-Press Ctrl+C in the terminal to stop the Flask server.
+Press Ctrl+C in the terminal to stop the Flask server.<br>

 <br>
 > [!Note]